-Goal

 Learn and practice Strong Breathing to help you calm your brain.

-Tips to Share

 Strong Breathing helps you stay calmer when things go wrong, be steady and ready for challenges, pay attention and focus better.
 A calm breath is a slow, easy breath that feels relaxing.
-When you take calm breaths, it can help calm you mind.
+When you take calm breaths, it can help calm your mind.
 Taking calm breaths is a skill you can practice every day.

-Breath in through vour nose
+Breath in through your nose

 Breath out through your mouth.

-AGILITY & SPEED

-MATERIALS
+Three cones

+Measuring tape

-Three cones Measuring tape Stop watch
+Stop watch

-PROCEDURE AND SCORING

 (See the photos on the following page demonstrating the exercise)

 PREPARATION: Place three cones 5 yards (4.572 meters) apart in a straight line.